Polymer/old-docs-site/README.md

 This repo (`polymer/docs`) is where the documentation source files live.
 To make a change:

 1. Checkout this repo (using `git clone git://github.com/Polymer/docs.git --recursive`) and make your edits.
 1. To build the docs, run `grunt` in base of the docs diretory you checked out.
 This starts up jekyll and watches for changes as you make edits.
+You may need to run `npm install` in your docs directory if it's a new checkout.
 1. Lastly, fire up the App Engine dev server in this folder to preview the docs.

 Jekyll generates the static site in a folder named `_site`. **Note**: If you're not running jekyll to rebuild the site, you won't see your changes in the dev server.